Treating Anterior Cruciate Ligament (ACL) Injuries

 Reduce Pain and Swelling

-Whether or not you have surgery, you can help reduce pain and swelling with rest, icing, and elevation.
+Whether or not you have surgery, you can help reduce pain and swelling with rest, ice, and elevation.
 Rest with your knee elevated above heart level.
 Put ice on your knee

 Crutches can help you get around during your recovery.
-They reduce stress on your knee, helping it to heal.
-Follow your healthcare provider’s advice about how much weight to put on your injured leg.
-Use crutches for as long as advised.
+They reduce stress on your knee, allowing it to heal.
+Follow your health care provider’s advice about how much weight to put on your injured leg.
+Use crutches, or a brace for as long as advised.

 If You Need Surgery